scare-scale/ScareScale/src/content/movie/when-evil-lurks-2023.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /cavK9ox37pxDg11RvJINMH63onU.jpg
+synopsis: "Residents of a small rural town discover that a demon is about to be born among them.
+They desperately try to escape before the evil is born, but it may be too late."
 ---
-Residents of a small rural town discover that a demon is about to be born among them.
-They desperately try to escape before the evil is born, but it may be too late.